Gotland Sweden Travel Guide

 Carry your European Health Insurance Card (EHIC).
 It gives access to state-provided healthcare on the same basis as Swedish citizens, meaning you pay the same patient fees.

 Comprehensive travel insurance is necessary.
-Your policy covers medical emergencies, hospital stays, and emergency evacuation.
+Your policy includes coverage for medical emergencies, time spent in a hospital, and emergency evacuation.
 You pay for facilities upfront, then claim reimbursement from your insurer.

 Comprehensive travel insurance is highly recommended for all travelers to Gotland, and a requirement for many non-EU/EEA citizens applying for a Schengen visa.
 Purchase insurance from a reputable provider before your trip.